-- All staff members must arrive 15 minutes before work to prepare and help with cleaning and sanitising - Where possible mobile technicians to use tools sterilised in an autoclave and each home visit to use tools taken from newly opened sterile package - Nail Professionals (NPs) to use gloves at 9mil or 0.023mm and changed every 30 minutes - Personal protective equipment (PPE) to be worn by staff and clients where applicable including masks (N95, N99, FFP-2) and a disposable apron - Staff should wear face masks of N95, N99 or FFP-2 or better and change them throughout the day every four hours - Personal protective equipment to be worn by all NPs and clients where applicable including masks and disposable gowns/aprons and disposable shoe coverings where possible
+- All staff members must arrive 15 minutes before work to prepare and help with cleaning and sanitising - Where possible mobile technicians to use tools sterilised in an autoclave and each home visit to use tools taken from newly opened sterile package - Nail Professionals (NPs) to use gloves at 9mil or 0.023mm and changed every 30 minutes - Personal protective equipment (PPE) to be worn by staff and a disposable apron and shoe coverings where possible - The employee providing the service should wear further protection in addition to any that they might usually wear.
+This should take the form of a clear visor that covers the face and provides a barrier between the wearer and the client from respiratory droplets caused by sneezing, coughing or speaking.
+Visors must fit the user and be worn properly.
+It should cover the forehead, extend below the chin, and wrap around the side of the face.
+Both disposable and re-usable visors are available.
+A re-usable visor must be cleaned and sanitised regularly using normal cleaning products - Clients to bring their own PPE unless employers decide to supply